 This Plan is a health maintenance organization (HMO).
+OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
+Kaiser Foundation Health Plan, Mid-Atlantic States, Inc. holds the following accreditations: excellent accreditation for Commercial HMO and Medicare plans from the National Committee for Quality Assurance (NCQA), a private, non-profit organization dedicated to improving health care quality.
+To learn more about this plan's accreditation, please visit the following website: www.ncqa.org.
 We require you to use specific physicians, hospitals, and other providers.
 Through the Mid-Atlantic Permanente Medical Group, PC (Medical Group), we will coordinate your health care services, including among other things, when care is medically necessary and what treatment is appropriate.
 You have the ability to choose your Primary Care Physician (PCP) within the Medical Group.
 You will receive most of your care through these providers and at our facilities unless we have issued you a referral to another Plan provider.
-The Plan is solely responsible for the selection of providers in your area.
-Contact the Plan for a copy of the most recent provider directory.
-We give you a choice of enrollment in a High Option or a Standard Option.
+We are solely responsible for the selection of providers in your area.
+Contact us for a copy of our most recent provider directory.
+We give you a choice of enrollment in a High Option, Standard Option or Basic Option.